walbourn/walbourn.github.io/_posts/2022-05-20-directx-and-uwp-on-xbox-series-x-s.md

 # HDR, DirectX Raytracing, etc.

 For games looking to implement High-Dynamic Range (HDR), DirectX Raytracing (DXR), or other [DirectX Ultimate](https://devblogs.microsoft.com/directx/announcing-directx-12-ultimate/) features, contact the <a href="https://www.xbox.com/Developers/id">ID@Xbox program</a>.

+# Known Issues

+* As of the August 2023 Xbox recovery, UWP development on Xbox requires using the *Windows SDK for Windows 11, 22H2* (22621) or later.
+Older tools do not use the latest secure communication channel required by Xbox which no longer supports SHA1.